clipmove/NotBlood/README.md

 To change the FOV, add a new line to settings.cfg, e.g. 'fov "120"' where 120 is the desired FOV value between 60 and 140.

 ## Rednukem
-A port of BUILD engine games based on Duke Nukem 3D codebase using EDuke32 engine
+A port of several BUILD Engine games derived from the Duke Nukem 3D codebase, based on EDuke32.

 ### Supported games